pwwang/Bioinformatics-cheatsheet/README.md

 ## Biological Processes
 ### Pathways
 #### Related Terms
 - **Pathway (Biological pathway)**: A biological pathway is a series of actions among molecules in a cell that leads to a certain product or a change in a cell.
 Such a pathway can trigger the assembly of new molecules, such as a fat or protein.
-Pathways can also turn genes on and off, or spur a cell to move. [@Wiki]
+Pathways can also turn genes on and off, or spur a cell to move. [@Wiki](https://en.wikipedia.org/wiki/Biological_pathway), [@NIH](https://www.genome.gov/27530687/biological-pathways-fact-sheet/)

 #### Pathway Databases
 - **[ConsensusPathDB](http://consensuspathdb.org/)**: ConsensusPathDB is a database that integrates different types of functional interactions between physical entities in the cell like genes, RNA, proteins, protein complexes and metabolites in order to assemble a more complete and a less biased picture of cellular biology.